Aug 5, 2012 - From staff reportsThe Shoshone National Forest Resource Advisory Committee is seeking applications for additional projects.

 Project proposals must be submitted to the committee by Aug.
 29. All projects will be reviewed and a selection of projects will occur by Sept.
 30.

 RAC projects must be located on National Forest System lands in Park and Fremont counties or on other nearby lands if the project will benefit the resources on the national forest.

-Shoshone RAC projects can be completed by Forest Service personnel, through partnership agreements, or by open-bid contracting with individuals and corporations.
+Shoshone RACR00;projects can be completed by Forest Service personnel, through partnership agreements, or by open-bid contracting with individuals and corporations.

 RAC project submittal forms and instructions are available at Shoshone National Forest offices in Cody, Lander and Dubois, or on the Shoshone RAC website.